xiaohw7/cgmoi/README.md

 2. Upload cgmoi.ino onto Arduino and open Serial monitor.

 3. Code uses FreeRTOS.
-There will be 3 tasks, namely Gyro, Motor and Cg.
-Code will suspend Gyro and Motor task immediately in void setup() and Cg task will run at highest priority.
+There will be 4 tasks, namely Rotate, Gyro, Motor, and Cg.
+Code will suspend Rotate, Gyro, and Motor task immediately in void setup() and Cg task will run at highest priority.

-4. Code has 2 modes.
+4. Code has 3 modes.
 Mode 1 runs Cg task, reads values from load cells and output CG and mass values.
 Mode 2 runs Motor and Gyro tasks and outputs angular acceleration values.
+Mode 3 runs Rotate task and allows user to rotate top plate a desired number of steps.

 5. After uploading code, Arduino will be running mode 1 and user can see output values from load cells on Serial monitor.
-User can either continue with mode 1 to measure CG of satellite or switch to mode 2 to measure MOI of satellite instead.
+User can either continue with mode 1 to measure CG of satellite or switch to mode 2 to measure MOI of satellite instead or switch to mode 3 to rotate top plate to the desired orientation.

 6. Mode 1: User intends to measure CG of satellite